shishir9159/durable-operator/README.md

-# Temporal Go Project Template
+# Durable Kubernetes Operator Execution

 This is a simple project for demonstrating Temporal with the Go SDK.